MJDarling-web/IndieProject/plan.md

   <summary>Remaining To Dos</summary>

 - [x] Data is generating in the table on jsp page but now needs to be updated to correctly calculate costs
-- [ ] CommuteCostLog needs to be updated to accurately reflect necessary data fields a user would include,
+- [x] CommuteCostLog needs to be updated to accurately reflect necessary data fields a user would include,
-- [ ] need to calculate consumed mpg api.
+- [x] need to calculate consumed mpg api.
 </details>

 ## Week 15
 ### from peer review feedback
 - [x] User log-out
 - [x] fuelAPITest is lowercase should be upper case
-- [ ] review and incorporate previous feedbacks and close cases...
+- [x] review and incorporate previous feedbacks...
-- [ ] close feedback in github
+- [x] close feedback in github
 - [ ] make sure logging is throughout project
 - [ ] review TODOs to remove

 - [x] add consumption of mpg API to usersCommuteLog calculation for accurate fuel mileage calculation.
 - [x] error on jsp misspelled calculator"
 - [ ] check for JavaDocs,
-- [ ] design docs,
+- [ ] check design docs,
 - [x] published on github
 - [x] review use a that one funky table and determine if its still needed
 - [ ] Complete testDaos necessary to meet project expectations
-- [ ] Again, incorporate feedback from peers
+- [x] Again, incorporate feedback from peers

 ### Tuesday;
 - [x] review feedback from peer review,